ajv-validator/ajv-cli/README.md

 The schema in `-s` parameter can reference any of these schemas with `$ref` keyword.

-Multiple schemas can be passed both by using this parameter mupltiple times and with [glob patterns](https://github.com/isaacs/node-glob#glob-primer).
+Multiple schemas can be passed both by using this parameter multiple times and with [glob patterns](https://github.com/isaacs/node-glob#glob-primer).
 Glob pattern should be quoted and extensions cannot be omitted.

 ##### `-m` - meta-schemas